Rilmenidine

 Rilmenidine is a prescription medication for the treatment of hypertension.
-It is marketed under the brand names Albarel, Hyperium, Iterium and Tenaxum.
+It is taken orally and marketed under the brand names Albarel, Hyperium, Iterium and Tenaxum.

-Form and composition

-Each tablet contains 1.544 mg rilmenidine dihydrogen phosphate, an amount equivalent to 1 mg of rilmenidine base.

-Mode of action
+Mechanism of action

 Rilmenidine, an oxazoline compound with antihypertensive properties, acts on both medullary and peripheral vasomotor structures.

-Rilmenidine shows greater selectivity for imidazoline receptors than for cerebral alpha2-adrenergic receptors, distinguishing it from reference alpha2-agonists.
+Rilmenidine is a imidazoline analog and shows greater selectivity for imidazoline receptors than for cerebral alpha2-adrenergic receptors, distinguishing it from reference alpha2-agonists, and conferring additional anti-inflammatory actions not shared with most other antihypertensive drugs.